 The Counseling Center is in-network with the insurance plans listed below and will file claims on your behalf with those carriers.
 If we are out-of-network with your insurance plan, we will provide you with an invoice to submit to your insurance company (known as a Superbill).
 Please contact your insurance carrier to find out if you are eligible for out-of-network benefits.
 Therapy is a deductible expense for your HSA or Flex Spending Accounts.
 Clients automatically receive Superbills via the Client Portal on the 10th day of each month.
 Submit the Superbill with the reimbursement claim form you get from your insurance company.

-If you plan to file for reimbursement, call your provider before scheduling your first appointment with The Counseling Center.
+Submitting a Superbill is not a guarantee of payment.
+Therefore, if you plan to file for reimbursement, call your insurance carrier before scheduling your first appointment with The Counseling Center.
 This way, you can determine your carrier’s policy on covering counseling sessions.
 On the back of your benefits card is the number to call for information.

 Likewise, most plans only allow for a certain number of sessions.
-Your benefits provider will determine when it is time to terminate treatment regardless of whether or not you finished the process.
+They will determine when it is time to terminate treatment regardless of whether you finished the process.

 For counseling to be effective, you must feel free to disclose difficult and sometimes painful information.
 This is especially true for clients with a history of trauma or those seeking treatment for addiction.
 If a counselor is part of an insurance network, that provider must share all details with representatives of the insurance company when requested.

 Good Faith Estimate for Healthcare Items and Services